 Check out all the interesting happenings in the startup ecosystem across the world.

-The government has shot-off a stern letter to Twitter CEO Jack Dorsey, expressing its strong disapproval over misrepresentation of the Indian map and asserted that any attempt by the micro-blogging platform disrespects the country’s sovereignty and integrity is unacceptable.
+The government has shot-off a stern letter to Twitter CEO Jack Dorsey, conveying its strong disapproval over misrepresentation of the Indian map and asserted that any attempt by the micro-blogging platform to disrespect the country’s sovereignty and integrity is totally unacceptable.

 In a strongly-worded letter, IT Secretary Ajay Sawhney has warned the platform that such attempts not only bring disrepute to Twitter but also raises questions about its neutrality and fairness as an intermediary.
 IT Ministry sources told.